 Second, spectrum analysis can be a great help.

-Using a spectrum analyzer you can confirm visually wether a particular bass note/frequency really is louder/quieter than others in the mix, or wether it’s your room playing tricks on you.
+Using a spectrum analyzer you can confirm visually if a particular bass note/frequency really is louder/quieter than others in the mix, or whether it’s your room playing tricks on you.

 Working With Less Than Ideal Monitoring

 Most near field monitors do not reproduce the lowest end of the spectrum at all.
 Depending on the speaker, the low end usually begins to fade out anywhere from about 90 to 50 Hz.